 However, they did not understand that the covenant was changing; soon the only way anyone could reach Heaven would be through Jesus.

 VERSE 38: "I am telling you what I have seen in the Father's presence, and you do what you have heard from your father."

-Metaphorically a father was someone whose ways one imitated, often a teacher, or spiritual leader.
+Metaphorically, a father was someone who was imitated and was often a teacher or spiritual leader.

 VERSE 39-40: "Abraham is our father," they answered.
 "If you were Abraham's children," said Jesus, "then you would do the things Abraham did.
 40As it is, you are determined to kill me, a man who has told you the truth that I heard from God.
 Abraham did not do such things."

 Abraham was the ultimate model for Jewish piety and hospitality.